ibm-cloud-docs/vpc/nlb-create.md

 The following example illustrates using the CLI to create a network load balancer.
 In this example, it is in front of one VPC virtual server instance (id `0716_6acdd058-4607-4463-af08-d4999d983945`) running a TCP server that listens on port 9090.
 The load balancer has a front-end listener, which allows secure access to the TCP server.

-To create a network load balancer using the CLI, perform the following procedure:
+To create a network load balancer by using the CLI, perform the following procedure:

 1. Set up your [CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

 2. Use the terminal to log in to your account using the CLI.
-After you enter the password, the system asks which account and region you want to use:
+After you enter the password, the system prompts which account and region you want to use:

     ```
     ibmcloud login --sso
     ```
+    {: pre}

 3. Create a load balancer:

   ```
-  bash
   ibmcloud is load-balancer-create nlb-test public --subnet 0896-b1f24514-89dc-4afd-b0e2-5489a43cf45c --family network
   ```
-  {: codeblock}
+  {: pre}

   Sample output:

   ```
   Creating load balancer nlb-test in resource group under account IBM Cloud Network Services as user test@ibm.com...

     ID                 r134-99b5ab45-6357-42db-8b32-5d2c8aa62776
     Name               nlb-test